 How super works

 After your employer makes super contributions for you, the super fund invests the money.
-It will accumulate in your super account for the duration of your working life and is typically available for you to access when you retire.
-It’s essentially like a forced savings for when you retire.
+It will accumulate in your super account for the duration of your working life and is typically available for you to access when you reach preservation age.
+It’s essentially required savings designed to support you when you retire.

 Types of super funds

-Depending on your role and industry, you may have the option to choose from:
+Depending on your role and industry, there are a number of options to choose from, including:

 • Industry funds: you can only join these types of funds if you work in a specific industry, like hospitality or construction.